 *Cosmetics are referred as “articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body…for cleansing, beautifying, promoting attractiveness, or altering the appearance.”
-So cosmetics include not just make up products as people generally assume, all personal care products like lotions, creams, shampoos, talc, hair oils, etc. all are considered Cosmetics.
+So cosmetics include not just make up products as people generally assume, but all personal care products like lotions, creams, shampoos, talc, hair oils, etc. are considered Cosmetics.

 2. Natural and Synthetic Ingredients: A natural Ingredient is one that is used in its raw form, as it exists in nature.
 It hasn’t been altered in any way and has undergone minimum or no processing.
 A synthetic ingredient refers to any ingredient that is either altered from its natural state in any way or created in the lab from scratch.

 - Everything that exists in nature is not automatically safe to use on our skin and everything that is synthetic isn’t harmful.

 - Natural ingredients are altered physically or chemically in a lab for a variety of reasons.
 One of them being, to make them more skin friendly.
 These altered ingredients can have entirely different physical and/or chemical properties in their altered state than when in their raw state.
 These ingredients are labelled as “Naturally derived.”